Trump set to travel to New York; face booking, arraignment

 “To me, those acts are treasonable,” Solensten said of the Bidens.
 “But it’s a walk.”

 Weissert reported from Washington.
-Associated Press writer Julie Walker contributed to this report from New York.
+Associated Press writers Jill Colvin and Julie Walker contributed to this report from New York.